mlswg/mls-protocol/draft-ietf-mls-protocol.md

 draft-01

-- Initial description of the Message Protection mechanism. (*)
+- Initial description of the Message Protection mechanism. (\*)

-- Initial specification proposal for the Application Key Schedule using the per-participant chaining of the Application Secret design. (*)
+- Initial specification proposal for the Application Key Schedule using the per-participant chaining of the Application Secret design. (\*)

-- Initial specification proposal for an encryption mechanism to protect Application Messages using an AEAD scheme. (*)
+- Initial specification proposal for an encryption mechanism to protect Application Messages using an AEAD scheme. (\*)

-- Initial specification proposal for an authentication mechanism of Application Messages using signatures. (*)
+- Initial specification proposal for an authentication mechanism of Application Messages using signatures. (\*)

-- Initial specification proposal for a padding mechanism to improving protection of Application Messages against traffic analysis. (*)
+- Initial specification proposal for a padding mechanism to improving protection of Application Messages against traffic analysis. (\*)

-- Inversion of the Group Init Add and Application Secret derivations in the Handshake Key Schedule to be ease chaining in case we switch design. (*)
+- Inversion of the Group Init Add and Application Secret derivations in the Handshake Key Schedule to be ease chaining in case we switch design. (\*)

+- Removal of the UserAdd construct and split of GroupAdd into Add and Welcome messages (\*)

+- Initial proposal for authenticating Handshake messages by signing over group state and including group state in the key schedule (\*)

 draft-00